WebAssembly/component-model/design/mvp/CanonicalABI.md

         self.set_pending(inst, dst_buffer, on_copy, on_copy_done)
 ```
 Currently, there is a trap when both the `read` and `write` come from the same
-component instance and there is a non-empty, non-number element type.
+component instance and there is a non-empty, non-primitive element type.
 This trap
 will be removed in a subsequent release; the reason for the trap is that when
 lifting and lowering can alias the same memory, interleavings can be complex
 and must be handled carefully.
 Future improvements to the Canonical ABI ([lazy